abailly/abailly.github.io/posts/dependently-typed-accounting.md

                      BookOfAccounts
 ~~~~

 Note that we have modified the `fundamentalEquation` to take into account `expenses` and `revenues`.
 It is actually the case that `asset = liability + equity` only when taking into account the profit or deficit that is the difference between revenues and expenses.
-In actual accounting practices, a "normal" transaction always involves an expense or revenue account and or more balance sheet account.
+In actual accounting practices, a "normal" transaction always involves an expense or revenue account and one or more balance sheet account.

 ## Testing